 This one may seem a little odd, but often the best way to learn how to do things more efficiently is to observe how others tackle tasks, particularly those that have been doing it for a long time.
 Is there a member of your staff who is highly efficient with their time?
 We bet they would be more than happy to share some of their gold nuggets to help you.

 A lot of what we do are rinse and repeat tasks.
 Set up systems or templates to help you tackle these tasks in a more timely manner.
 Again, investing some time at the beginning can help you later on.
 Some examples of rinse and repeat tasks are weekly homework planning, morning prep for lessons, photocopying, replying to emails, etc.

-Grab a copy of this editable checklist for FREE at the end of this post.
+Grab a copy of this editable checklist for FREE here.

 Make sure students are accountable